PavanRangani/docs/docs/prd/communication/browse.md

 - Dropdown shows only those topics which are used in existing records.
 - With each record in dropdown, shows counts of Notes and Meeting
 - When particular topics are selected, it shows count of selected topics in filter.
 For e.g. when only two topics are selected, dropdown shows `2 topics`
-- When Agenda topic filter is applied, matching Meeting card will shows the full content of that matching section in HTML
+- When Agenda topic filter is applied, matching Meeting table will shows the full content of that matching section in HTML

 ## Year scroller